Russell-Waterhouse/query/README.md

 Me too!

-The solution: query - a CLI shortcut for this exercise.
+The solution: query - a CLI shortcut for this workflow.

 Simply run
 ```bash